-To install Groovy you have to install the JDK.
-If you don’t have JDK installed yet follow those instructions by RaveMaker.
+You have to install Groovy (which require JDK).
+If you don’t have Groovy (And JDK) installed follow those instructions.

 Option 2: Manual Installation